The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 Sudan and South Sudan share a distinct genetic heritage dating to early agricultural civilizations, including the Nubian Kingdoms of Kush and Meroë that once flourished along the banks of the upper Nile.
 Today, the people of Sudan and South Sudan are ethnically diverse, following a long history of intermarriage between indigenous East Africans and migrants from the Arabian peninsula.
 However, this Arabian genetic legacy is less common in the south of the region.

-The Sudanese population has the following recent ancestor locations:
+The Sudanese population has the following genetic groups:

 - South Sudan